Notice for Notaries

 French or English Language School Board?

 - If your children attend a school under the jurisdiction of Riverside School Board, you must pay school taxes to Riverside School Board (Education Act, Section 304).
+To signify this situation, a Notice to taxpayers must be submitted to usbefore April 1st.

 - If your children attend schools under the jurisdiction of Riverside School Board AND a school under the jurisdiction of a French school board, you must pay school taxes to both school boards.
 The school taxes are proportional to the number of children admitted to each school board (Education Act, Section 304).